 Lahore is well known for its ancient history, gardens, mosques and colleges.
-Though the city welcomes the mega new constructions especially towards south of city, however the old Lahore also known as Walled City still has attraction for tourists and history lovers.
-Walled City of Lahore also known as Androon City or Inner City has various historical places, that’s why Lahore is known as an important historical center in South Asia as well.
+Though the city welcomes the mega new constructions especially towards the south of the city, however, the old Lahore is also known as Walled City still has an attraction for tourists and history lovers.
+Walled City of Lahore also known as Androon City or Inner City has various historical places, that’s why Lahore is known as an important historical centre in South Asia as well.

-The city has served as capital for various empires including Ghazanavi Empire in 12th century, Ghuri Empire from 12th to 13th century, Mughal Empire from 16th Empire and Sikh Empire from 1802 to 1849.
+The city has served as a capital for various empires including Ghazanavi Empire in the 12th century, Ghuri Empire from 12th to 13th century, Mughal Empire from the 16th Empire and Sikh Empire from 1802 to 1849.

 British Raj used Lahore as capital for Punjab Region, while Lahore is provincial capital of Pakistan from independence from Britain.